Equity capital markets in Brazil: regulatory overview

 Issuer and its financial and economic condition.

-Depending on the characteristics of the public offering, the CVM, at its sole discretion, can waive the registration or some of the requirements for the registration of the offering, including the prospectus.
+Depending on the characteristics of the public offering, the CVM, in its sole discretion, can waive registration or some of the requirements for registration of the offering, including the prospectus.
 However, in doing so, the CVM must always act in the best interest of the public and ensure adequate information and protection for the investor.
-It must consider, for example, the unit value of the securities offered or the total value of the offering, the plan of distribution, and whether it is to be exclusively targeted at qualified investors.
+It must consider, for example, the unit value of the securities offered or the total value of the offering, the plan of distribution, and whether it is to be directed exclusively to qualified investors.